nabilridhwan/jacket/README.md

 // One-liner script
 new Jacket().run(input_img_src, input_txt, input_a_href, input_a_txt)

-// Example method (Changes all text to 'HACKED' and the other) new Jacket().example()
+// Example method (Changes all text elements to 'HACKED') new Jacket().example()
 ```